 Visual Demands: Routinely reads documents for general understanding and analytical purposes.

-Send your resume and cover letter by June 20, 2018 to:
+Send your resume and cover letter to:

 City Hall Personnel Office

 93 Highland Avenue